Ralim/IronOS/Documentation/Settings.md

 ### Setting: Power pulse delay

-How long of a time interval between power pulses.
+Adjusts the time interval between power pulses.
+Longer gaps reduce undesired heating of the tip, but needs to be fast enough to keep your power bank awake.

 On device help text: